ioannisCC/space-invaders-game/README.md

 //////////////////////////////////////////
-note: Music might be copyrighted and used only for personal and educational reasons.
+note: Music might be copyrighted but used only for personal and educational reasons.
 -> Wear headphones for the full experience:)
 //////////////////////////////////////////